techdivision/import-docs/04.file-structure/docs.md

 * Attribute-Sets (and their Groups)

 > The default import format for all entties is CSV actually, which will always be supported in future versions as well.
 As M2IF is **NOT** a tool but a framework, replacing the CSV format, e. g. with XML will be possible for sure.

-### General CSV File Format

-By default, the Customer + Customer Address Import expects a CSV file with the following defaults

-* UTF-8 encoding
-* Date format is n/d/y, g:i A
-* Values delimiter is a comma (,)
-* Multiple value delimiter is a pipe (|)
-* Text values are enclosed with double apostrophes (")
-* Special chars are escaped with a backslash (\)

-> By default, columns that doesn't contain a value are ignored by default.
-This means, it is **NOT** possible to delete or override an existing value with an empty value.
-To delete an existing value, the whole customer has to be removed by running an import with the `delete` operation.
-After that, the customer with the new values can be imported by running an `add-update` operation.
-This default behaviour can be changed with the `clean-up-empty-columns` parameter in the particular subject.